Strong-Towns-Ottawa/Strong-Towns-Ottawa.github.io/resources/index.md

 ---
 title: Resources
 layout: page
-subtitle: Helpful resources for understanding Strong Towns principles
+subtitle: Here you'll find helpful information about the Strong Towns movement and how it applies to Ottawa.
 ---

-# Resources

-Welcome to our resources page!
-Here you'll find helpful information about the Strong Towns movement and how it applies to Ottawa.

 ## Strong Towns Core Concepts